 There’s an old saying, “When you reach the end of your rope, tie a knot in it and hang on.”
 In other words, before you give up, take matters into your own hands and try a little harder.

 We all have the experience of outgrowing a relationship.
 Sometimes a long friendship ends abruptly, but sometimes it just feels like a long, slow, painful death.
 Sometimes you understand why it ended, but sometimes you are left hanging in the wind wondering what in the Hell happened.

 We hear it all the time…from our friends, family, the media, and even at work!
-Life is about balance.
-Work-life balance.
+Life is about balance and specifically work-life balance.
 But do you ever feel as though you are eternally chasing this lofty state of nirvana?